About ECI . Services . Resources . News . Contact

 Contact us

-Residency Pages | Tax Relocation | Malta Permanent Residence Scheme | Taxation of Pension Income
+Residency Pages | Tax Relocation | Malta Residency | Taxation of Pension Income

-Malta Residency .
-Taxation of Pension Income
+Malta Taxation of Pension Income

 1. Low Tax Rate on Remitted Income Only

-This means that, thanks to Malta's 41 double tax treaties, persons who take up residence in Malta can receive their pensions in Malta free of tax at source and subject to a mere 15% income tax in Malta.
-Thus by obtaining a Permanent Residence Permit, a foreign national may start enjoying savings of as much as 25% in tax particularly where the pension originates in a state that taxes pension income at 40%.
+This means that, thanks to Malta's 60 double tax treaties, persons who take up residence in Malta can receive their pensions in Malta free of tax at source and subject to a mere 15% income tax in Malta.
+Thus by obtaining a Permanent Residence Permit, a foreign national may start enjoying savings of as much as 25% in tax particularly where the pension originates in a state that taxes pension income at 40.
 (A list of Malta's Double Tax Treaties can be found here).

 If you are considering taking up residence in Malta, you are advised to discuss the matter with us prior to making the move, since, under some double tax treaties, the tax benefits discussed above may not apply to some government pensions, civil service pensions and similar state pensions.